NiceJokeify/Data-Representation-Project-2015/README.md

 #Project Overview

 As part of my Data Representation and Querying Module I was asked to design an **API** for a Dataset but not to actually implement it.
 This API's main goal is to let the users access information that will be useful to them.
 It will be easy to use and also be user-friendly.
 The Dataset was accessed through [Data.Gov.ie] (https://data.gov.ie/data) and I was then sent to the [Irish Prisons website] (http://www.irishprisons.ie).

+In the first part (GET method) I will be focusing on User side of the application.
+In the second part I will present the POST, DELETE and PUT methods, this part will apply to the Admin side or the developer side.
+Why would the second part not apply to standard users?
+Simply because we cannot have anyone just adding/ editing information in the dataset.
+This DataSet must remain credible source of information.

 #The DATASET